Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-New Year's Eve is always a reason to celebrate, and the arrival of the College Football Playoff quarterfinals is even more of a reason to commemorate the occasion as Ohio State and Miami play at 7:30 p.m.
-ET.
-Many of the best DFS apps offer player props on the games, in addition to those in other sports like the NFL, NBA, NHL and college basketball.
-With the latest Betr Picks promo code CBSSPORTS, you can predict what happens in the CFP, as well as make NFL player prop bets on the upcoming slate of games, which have two on Saturday and the remaining 14 on Sunday.
+New Year's Day has arrived, and 2026 starts off with three College Football Playoff quarterfinal matchups.
+That's reason enough to seek out the best DFS apps to make college football predictions.
+One of those apps is Betr, and with the latest Betr Picks promo code CBSSPORTS, you're not just limited to making picks on the day's slate of games.
+You can also look forward to the final week of the NFL regular season on Saturday and Sunday, as you could make NFL player props across the 16 contests.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.